-How will we evidence, regularly assess, and provide feedback on students' work?
+How will we evidence, regularly assess and provide feedback of learners' work?

-Students' work will be regularly assessed in many different formats to ensure appropriate progress and feedback is given to ensure all students achieve their full potential.
+Learners' work will be regularly assessed in many different formats to ensure appropriate progress and feedback is given to ensure all learners achieve their full potential.
 Assessment will be in three different forms -

-• Verbal and written daily feedback through workbooks, task sheets and vocational booklets.

-- Live marking teachers' movement around the classroom to routinely, systematically check students' completion of work in relation to the learning outcomes and the opportunities for 'in the moment' feedback that this provides. - The teacher should circulate around the room as students are working to: - check that all tasks are completed. - check that the quality of work is of the required standard. - provide verbal feedback or make notes to correct misconceptions and/or guide students on next steps. - Termly through the Steppingstones assessment tool.
+- 1. Verbal and written daily feedback through workbooks, task sheets, and vocational booklets. - 2.
+Live marking teachers' movement around the classroom to routinely, systematically check learners' completion of work in relation to the learning outcomes and the opportunities for 'in the moment' feedback that this provides.
+The teacher should circulate around the room as learners are working in order to: - check that all tasks are completed. - check that the quality of work is at the required standard. - provide verbal feedback or make notes to correct misconceptions and/or guide learners on next steps. - 3.
+Termly through the Steppingstones assessment tool.